Robotica (TV series): Season 1

 Total points were added for the three events to determine a winner.
-In the event of a tie, the robot who won the greater number of events advanced.
+While only happening once, in the event of a tie, the robot who won the greater number of events advanced.

 The Fight to The Finish took place on a 16' by 16' platform elevated high above the floor.
 A low guard rail surrounded the platform for the first minute and then fell away.
 The last robot on the platform moved on to the finals.

 The finals worked the same way as the preliminary shows, except there were six robots, competing in three pairs.
 Three robots met in the Fight to the Finish.
 The winner of the show was awarded the largest cash prize in robot combat to that date: $12,000.